 Certain interdisciplinary majors, individualized to meet a student's needs and goals, may be initiated by students.
 Such majors must provide benefits not obtainable through an established major.
 After consultation with the associate dean of the college, a student may complete a form designed for special majors and submit this for consideration by the curriculum committee.
 If the proposal is accepted by the curriculum committee, it goes on to the faculty for approval.

 A specified faculty coordinator, with other participating faculty (usually two additional), is responsible for advising students and administering comprehensive exams in each independent major.
 These majors adhere to the rules of other majors.
-No pass/fail courses can be included in the interdisciplinary major, and major courses cannot be counted toward a major or minor in another field.
+No pass/fail courses can be included in the interdisciplinary major,.

 During second semester, as many as three special courses may be offered based on student proposals.
 Proposals must be submitted during the first month of the preceding semester to the dean of the college.